Jan and Randy

 - The International Union of Operating Engineers, Local 49

 - The International Brotherhood of Electrical Workers, Local 110

 What’s unique about you?

-As I mentioned earlier, I was unemployed for six months.
+As I mentioned, I was unemployed for six months.
 The experience was difficult for the whole family, and I’ll always remember the financial anxiety and stress.
-In hindsight, I gained an unshakeable empathy for individuals and families who have also experienced—or are experiencing—the impact of unemployment or underemployment.
-Each of us is well acquainted with challenges of various forms, and my personal experience remains a vivid reminder of the importance of compassion and decency toward others.
+In hindsight, I gained a deeper empathy for individuals and families who have also experienced—or are experiencing—the impact of unemployment or underemployment.
+Each of us is well acquainted with challenges of various forms, and my personal experience remains a vivid reminder of the importance of compassion, decency, and extending a helping hand to others.

 I have been fascinated with the Boundary Waters Canoe Area ever since my first visit as a 12-year-old.
 Some 30+ trips later, including two portages across the Grand Portage, I still count this area as one of our state’s treasures.
-I value Minnesota’s lakes as well as its many other natural resources, and I understand the importance of conservation and preservation efforts.
+I value Minnesota’s lakes and rivers as well as its wildlife and many other natural resources, and I understand the importance of conservation and preservation efforts.

-Each year I run a marathon, and this year it was Grandma’s Marathon in Duluth.
-During the spring, summer, and fall, I regularly run on our district’s trails, sidewalks, and roads.
-During the winter, I often run on the track at the Shoreview Community Center, where I’m a member.
-I’ve finished 26 marathons.
-I can’t say I’m getting faster, but I hope I’m running smarter!
+Each year I run a marathon.
+During spring, summer, and fall, I regularly run on our district’s trails, sidewalks, and roads.
+During the winter, I run on the track at the Shoreview Community Center.
+I’ve finished 28 marathons.
+I am not getting any faster, but I hope I’m running smarter!